Buzz Group Ltd Privacy Notice

 You have the right to ask us to restrict (‘block’ or ‘suppress’) the processing of your personal information.
 When processing is restricted, we can still store your information, but will not use it further.
 We keep lists of people who have asked for further use of their information to be ‘blocked’ to make sure the restriction is respected in the future.
 This right is available to you when:

-• you dispute the accuracy of the personal information (while we verify matters);
+• You dispute the accuracy of the personal information (while we verify matters).

-• the processing is unlawful, and you object to the erasure of the information and request that we restrict processing instead;
+• The processing is unlawful, and you object to the erasure of the information and request that we restrict processing instead

-• we no longer need the data, but you require it to establish, exercise or defend a legal claim; and
+• We no longer need the data, but you require it to establish, exercise or defend a legal claim; and

-• we process your information for our legitimate business interests but you object (i.e. while we verify the grounds for continued processing).
+• We process your information for our legitimate business interests but you object (i.e. while we verify the grounds for continued processing).

 Right to Data Portability

-You have the right to receive personal information you provide to us, in a ‘commonly used, machine-readable format’.
+You have the right to receive personal information you provide to us, in a ‘commonly used machine-readable format.’
 This allows you to obtain and reuse your information for your own purposes across different services.
 For example, if you decide to switch to a different provider, this enables you to move, copy or transfer your information easily between our IT systems and theirs safely and securely, without affecting its usability.
 This is not a general right however, and only arises when the processing of your information is:

-• based on your consent or where it is necessary for the performance of a contract; and
+• based on your consent or where it is necessary for the performance of a contract, and

 Right to object